ton-community/ton-docs/docs/develop/fift-and-tvm-assembly.md

 ```
 slice int_to_string(int x) asm "(.) $>s PUSHSLICE";
 ```
 The reason is obvious: Fift is doing calculations in compile-time, where no `x` is yet available for conversion.
 To convert non-constant integer to string slice, you need TVM assembly.
-For example, that's how I did it during TON Smart Challenge 3:
+For example, this is code by one of TON Smart Challenge 3 participants':
 ```
 tuple digitize_number(int value)
   asm "NIL WHILE:<{ OVER }>DO<{ SWAP TEN DIVMOD s1 s2 XCHG TPUSH }> NIP";